Teklemuz/wireframing/README.md

 More detailed and refined versions, often closer to the final design, including more specific layout and design elements such as typography, images, and buttons.
 High-fidelity wireframes provide a clearer idea of how the final product will look and function.

 ## The type of wireframe is High-fidelity

+# There are many tools available for creating wireframes, ranging from simple sketching apps to more advanced design platforms.
+Here are some of the most popular tools:
+Figma: A web-based design platform known for its collaborative features, ease of use, and robust prototyping capabilities.
+Figma
+Sketch: A powerful vector graphics editor specifically designed for UI and UX design, offering a vast plugin ecosystem for customization.
+(Note: Currently macOS only) Sketch
+Adobe XD: Part of the Adobe Creative Suite, XD provides a comprehensive solution for UI design, prototyping, and animation.

+## Figma: A Recommended Tool

+[Figma](https://www.figma.com/) is a popular, cloud-based tool for wireframing and design, known for its real-time collaboration and user-friendly interface.
+It allows multiple users to work on the same project simultaneously, making it ideal for team-based workflows.
+Figma offers flexibility, enabling designers to create wireframes, prototypes, and high-fidelity designs within the same platform.
+Its reusable components and libraries streamline the wireframing process, ensuring consistency and speed.